Clubs

 Can't find the right club for you?
 Start your own!
 A club gives you the opportunity to participate in the activities outside of the classroom that make you who you are, and help make your Western experience that much more unique and worthwhile!

-• You will need to fill out this Club Chartering Packet form in its entirety to be considered for charter.
-If you have any questions about the form email studentlife@westernwyoming.edu or by visiting the Dean of Student's Office (2006).
+You will need to fill out the Club Chartering Request in its entirety to be considered for charter.
+If you have any questions about the form email studentlife@westernwyoming.edu or visit the Dean of Student's Office (2006).

 Previously Chartered Club?